Unitech/pm2/README.md

 PM2 is a General Purpose Process Manager and a Production Runtime for Node.js apps with a built-in Load Balancer.

 Key features:
-- Simple and efficient process management (start/stop/restart/delete/monitoring)
+- Simple and efficient process management (start/stop/restart/delete/show/monit)
-- Keep your application always ONLINE with auto restart and init system script generation
+- Keep your application ALWAYS ONLINE with auto restarts and init system script generation
-- Automatically clusterize Node.js applications to increase performance and reliability
+- Clustering of Node.js Applications to increases performance and reliability
-- Allowing 0 seconds downtime reload for Node.js application without extra configuration
+- Hot Reload Node.js Applications without extra configuration

 Starting an application in production mode is as easy as: